viv-visw/my-portfolio/Machine Learing Research - DeepBipolar/README.md

 ## Problem Statement

-Based on the dataset provided by the organisers, the Bipolar Exomes challenge involved identifying and distinguishing individuals who were affected by bipolar disorder from the unaffected.
-Within the realm of machine learning, this constituted a “supervised classification” learning problem.
+Based on the dataset provided by the organisers, identify and distinguish individuals who are affected by bipolar disorder from the unaffected.

 ## My Contributions

 Over the course of the efforts, I worked on: